plone/training/ttw/rapido.rst

 - an identifier for the talk (we will use the talk path, from the Plone ``absolute_url_path()`` method),
 - the total votes it gets.

-Let's implement the :py:func:`like` function:
+Let's implement the :func:`like` function:

-- first we need to get the current talk: the Rapido :py:obj:`context` allows to get the current Plone content using :py:attr:`context.content`,
+- first we need to get the current talk: the Rapido :obj:`context` allows to get the current Plone content using :attr:`context.content`,
 - then we need to get the record corresponding to the current talk,
   - if it does not exist, we need to create it,
 - and then we need to increase the current total votes for that talk by 1.